markandgo/autoEaseFactor/config.md

 **moving_average_weight**

 - Specifies how much weight to place on more recent reviews over old reviews.
+A value of 1.0 means only the most recent review will be considered.
+A value of 0 will weigh all reviews equally.
 Note: this is very senstive, values between 0.07 and 0.3 are about right for most people.
 - default: 0.2